-The main camp is tiled and thatched with reed sides and an air of cool contemplation.
+The main area is adobe-style and thatch with reed sides and an air of cool contemplation.
 Next to the pool is a bar and on clear evenings the campfire and al fresco dinner are about as relaxing as you could ever want.

-Guided walks, drives and cycling trails will lead you to age-old geological formations, ancient rock paintings, fascinating plants, birds and animals - and maybe an elephant or two.
+Guided walks, nature drives, day trips to Twyfelfontein Rock Engravings and scenic sundowners.
+Go see the age-old geological formations, ancient rock paintings, fascinating plants, birds and animals - and maybe an elephant or two.

 Desert-adapted animals in the area include elephants, gemsbok, springbok, pure-bred ostriches, kudu, Hartman's mountain zebra and, if you're lucky, the world's last free-ranging black rhino.
 Common endemics are Rüpell's korhaan, Monteiro's hornbill, white-tailed shrike, Herero chat and white-backed mousebird.